Modular structure in labour networks reveals skill basins: Literature

 Network analysis provides a uniquely powerful tool to understand and quantify complex systems whose aggregate dynamics depends not on individual agents or homogeneous populations but an underlying heterogeneous interconnection structure.
 Network models are increasingly used to understand the role interconnection structures play in economic and innovation-related processes, including research clusters \citep{catini2015}, innovations \citep{hermans2013niches}, worker skill complementarity \citep{neffke2019value}, country-level R\&D efficiency \citep{guan2012modeling}, and the success of venture capital markets \citep{milosevic2018skills}.
 Of particular relevance to this work are studies related to industry-networks, including regional skill relatedness (\citealp{fitjar2017regional, neffke2013skill}), and the inter-industry propagation of microeconomic shocks to macroeconomic outcomes (\citealp{acemoglu2015systemic, gabaix2011granular}).

 Here we are concerned with a network of industries, where the edge weights correspond to the number of workers who transitioned between the industry pair during a certain period.
 In practice, following \citet{neffke2018}, we normalise this count with respect to the number of workers who would have moved at random given the respective size of each industry (similar to the Configuration Model of \citealp{molloy1995critical}).
 Hence, the eventual edge weight is the 'excess' movement relative to that expected at random.
-We construct our network from Irish administrative and tax data from 2005-14.

 While there are a wide range of tools and approaches to studying network structure \citep{newman2003structure}, we will focus on uncovering modular structure.
 The presence of densely connected communities of nodes, with sparse connections between communities, is indicative of an underlying sub-structure or functional organisation \citep{fortunato2010community}.
 Community detection has been used extensively to study the structure and dynamics of biological and social networks \citep{girvan2002community}.
 While most well-known methods for community detection seek to find a single node partition under a particular optimisation strategy (e.g., modularity), it is more natural to think about a range of partitions on different scales (from many small node clusters to few larger clusters).
 This information can be extracted by analysing the patterns of random walkers on a network: walkers tend to get trapped in densely connected regions.
-Longer time-scales correspond to larger node aggregations \citep{delvenne2010stability}.
+The Stability method \citep{delvenne2010stability} uses a resolution parameter to control the time the walkers can roam.
+Shorter time scales (lower resolutions) allow for less exploration of the network resulting in smaller communities, while longer time-scales (high resolutions) correspond to larger node aggregations.
 Using this approach, we extract a hierarchy of partitions of industries into clusters corresponding to different scales.
-This can been seen as an alternative multi-level industry classification, where each level corresponds to a particular strength of clustering (scale).
+This can been seen as a kind of alternative multi-level industry classification, where each level corresponds to a particular strength of clustering (scale or resolution).